zopefoundation/Zope/zdgbook/source/GettingStarted.rst

          poll.main
   ...

 And finally we need to add a new option to include the ZCML file.
-So, that the package will be recognized by Zope.
+So that the package will be recognized by Zope.

 ::